ANTHONY GARRATT'S PAINTINGS ARE REPRESENTED BY:

 RICARDO VAN PARMAR GALLERY - WWW.RVP.GALLERY

-ANTHONY IS A TUTOR AT THE NEWLYN SCHOOL OF ART, CORNWALL
+ANTHONY IS A TUTOR AND MENTOR AT THE NEWLYN SCHOOL OF ART, CORNWALL

-Anthony Garratt was born in 1979, He lives in South Devon with his young family, and currently works from his studio on the Dartington Estate.
+Anthony Garratt was born in 1979, He lives in, and works from South Devon .
 He studied at Chelsea College of Art for a Foundation (Dip), and a BA (hons) at Falmouth College of Art.

 He has exhibited extensively in public and commercial galleries, including 18 solo shows to date.
 His paintings are held in private and corporate collections internationally.

 His eclectic, self-initiated public installations have garnered much National press interest.
-In 2016, ‘High and Low’ which was commissioned in Snowdonia to communicate the area’s mining heritage, won the ‘Arts and Business Award’ in Wales and featured on National television.
-‘To All At Sea’ from 2019 featured in both The Guardian and The Spectator as a ‘Top Ten Outdoor Artwork 2019’.
+‘High and Low’ which was commissioned in Snowdonia to communicate the area’s mining heritage, won the ‘Arts and Business Award’ in Wales and featured on National television.
+‘To All At Sea’ featured in both The Guardian and The Spectator as a ‘Top Ten Outdoor Artwork ’.
 His recent public participation artworks have encouraged hundreds of people to engage with the practice of painting, whilst raising thousands for associated charitable causes.

 In 2019, following an artist residency with a photographer in South Africa, he established a collaborative project called, ‘Cawston Garratt’, which launched in London and combines, and interrupts, the processes of painting and photography.